maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 crop_extent4 <- extent(midX, maxX,midY, maxY)
 ```

-Now, let's crop rasters using `crop()` function with arguments of raster and extent.
+Now, let's crop raster using `crop()` function with arguments of raster and extent.
 To learn more about this function, please refer to <https://www.rdocumentation.org/packages/raster/versions/2.8-19/topics/crop>.
-Also, here we use our costumized function `meanNDVI` to calculate NDVI of each block as:
+Also, here we use our customized function `meanNDVI` to calculate NDVI of each block as:

 ``` r
 imgCrop1 <- crop(ndvi, crop_extent1)